Eric Sanders (American football coach)

-Eric Sanders is an American football coach who is the inside linebackers coach for Stanford.
-Previously he was a defensive assistant for the New York Jets of the National Football League (NFL).
+Eric Sanders is an American football coach who is the defensive coordinator for the Eastern Washington Eagles.
+Previously he was the inside linebackers coach for Stanford and a defensive assistant for the New York Jets of the National Football League (NFL).
 Sanders was on the Oakland Raiders coaching staff when Hue Jackson was the head coach.
 He worked as a student with the UC Davis football program before graduating in 2005 with a degree in psychology with a biological emphasis.

 He has experience coaching at the college level with UC Davis, Utah State, and Stanford.
 He spent five years in the NFL with the Oakland Raiders, then returned to the college ranks with Stanford before joining the Browns in 2016.

 Coaching career

 Early Coaching Career

 Sanders began his coaching career in 2003 while still a student at UC Davis as a student assistant coach and video coordinator.
 He remained in that role until 2005 where with UC Davis he traveled to the Far East for coaches clinics with the American Football in China Exchange Association.
 In 2006 he was promoted to an on the field role and he worked as the team’s offensive line and tight ends coach.
 In 2007 he worked as a graduate assistant for Utah State.
 In 2008 he returned to his alma mater to work as the team’s linebackers coach a position he held until after the 2009 season.